dfsp-spirit/meshlearn/README.md

 conda install -y -c conda-forge scikit-learn-intelex  # Not strictly needed, speedups for scikit-learn.
 ```

-Keep in mind though that your GPU memory may be smaller than your system RAM, and you will most likely have to train in batches.
+Keep in mind though that your GPU's memory (video RAM) may be smaller than your system RAM, and you will most likely have to train in batches for large datasets.

 If you do not have a good GPU, simply replace `tensorflow-gpu` with `tensorflow`.

-#### Install meshlearn into the conda env ####
+#### Step 2 of 2: Install meshlearn into the conda env ####

 Checkout the repo using git: